UAE PDPL Executive Regulations — What's Changing, and What It Means for Your Business

 Federal authority for guidance, complaints, and supervision.

-The five biggest shifts in the 2026 Executive Regulations
+The five biggest expected shifts under the Executive Regulations

 The original Decree-Law set the principles.
 The Executive Regulations operationalise them — turning broad obligations into specific, audit-able controls.
-Here's what your DPO and CISO need to brief leadership on:
+Here's what your DPO and CISO should be briefing leadership on:

-- Lawful-basis tracking is now formal Controllers must document the legal basis for every processing activity in a records-of-processing register.
+- Lawful-basis tracking becomes formal Controllers must document the legal basis for every processing activity in a records-of-processing register.
 Consent, contract, legal obligation, vital interest, and legitimate interest are each defined with operational tests.

-- Data subject rights now have response SLAs Access, correction, deletion, and portability requests carry binding response timelines.
+- Data subject rights carry response SLAs Access, correction, deletion, and portability requests carry binding response timelines.
 Internal workflows that can't meet the SLAs are non-compliant by default.

-- Cross-border transfers tightened Transfers outside the UAE require either an adequacy decision, contractual safeguards, or explicit consent — with documented impact assessments for higher-risk destinations.
+- Cross-border transfers tighten Transfers outside the UAE require either an adequacy decision, contractual safeguards, or explicit consent — with documented impact assessments for higher-risk destinations.

 - Breach notification clock starts Reportable breaches must be notified to the UAE Data Office within a defined window, and to affected data subjects where risk is high.
 Pre-built incident response plans are no longer optional.